TaylorD1982/footytest/README.md

 <p>Six friends take part in an annual contest in which they place a £2 accumulator bet on the weekend’s football matches.
 At the end of the season, the contestant with the highest total winnings is declared champion.</p>

-<p>The purpose of this site is to provide is to provide metrics and statistics in an attractive, user-friendly way.</p>
+<p>The purpose of this site is to present a series of metrics and statistics in an attractive, easy to understand way.</p>

 <h2>UX</h2>

-<p>The site has a simple, clean, layout with a limited colour-scheme of black and grey contrasted with a more vibrant orange.
+<p>The site has a simple, clean layout with a limited colour-scheme of black and grey contrasted with a more vibrant orange.
 The majority of the screen will be filed with white, drawing the user’s attention to the various elements of the site.</p>

 <p>The original design of the site is shown below.
-The final version is broadly the same although you will notice one or two changes.</p>
+The final version is broadly the same although you will notice one or two changes that were made during development.</p>

 <img width="100%" src="assets/images/WIRE.png">

 <p>The visitors to the site will be the six participants in the contest.
-The site’s primary function is to display a table showing the current
+The site’s primary function is to display a "league table" showing the current
-standings of the competition and so this element has been placed at the top of the page.</p>
+standings of the competitors and so this element has been placed at the top of the page.</p>

-<p>The league table is supplemented with other performance metrics, which focus on individual participants as well as the group as a whole.
+<p>The league table is supplemented with other performance metrics, which focus on individual participants as well as the group as a whole.</p>
-The buttons and graphs are designed to be colorful and easy to understand.</p>

 <h3>USER STORIES</h3>